 MT 568 REPL or REPE messages that are part of the multi-parts chain of MT568 must NOT link back to the MT568 chain sent previously.

-Linkage Scenario 2 – Multiple Linked MT564 with Multiple Linked MT568
+Linkage Scenario 3 – Multiple Linked MT564 with Multiple Linked MT568

-The only difference between this scenario 2 and the previous scenario is the addition of the multi-parts chain of MT564.
+Note: This section is not applicable to ISO 20022 since there is no MX messages matching the functionality of the MT 568 Narrative The only difference between this scenario 3 and the previous scenario 2 is the addition of the multi-parts chain of MT564.

 All guidelines provided for scenario 1 also apply in this case.

-In addition, all MT564 in the multi-parts chain of MT564 must link back to the previous MT564 message in the chain using the PREV reference and all MT564 in the multi-parts chain of MT564 must also be linked through the usage of the Pagination (28E) field.

-With the exception of the first MT564 in the chain of multipart MT564, all other MT 564 REPL or REPE messages that are part of the multi-parts chain of MT564 must NOT link back to the MT564 chain sent previously.